envkey/envkey-fetch/README.md

 With Go installed, clone the project into your `GOPATH`. `cd` into the directory and run `go get` and `go build`.

+**Cross-compile from source:**

+To compile cross-platform binaries, make sure Go is installed, then install [goreleaser](https://goreleaser.com/) - follow instructions in the docs to do so.

+Then to cross-compile, run:

+`goreleaser`

+Binaries for each platform will be output to the `dist` folder.

 ## Usage

 ```bash